-This salve is made from the leaves and flowers of purple coneflower (Echinacea pupurea).
-It’s super simple to make and handy to keep around in your first aid kit and while hiking and camping.
+This echinacea salve is made from the leaves & flowers of purple coneflower (Echinacea purpurea).
+It’s simple to make & handy to keep in your first aid kit or backpack while hiking and camping.

 (Measurements are given by weight.)

 - 3.5 oz (100 g) sunflower or your favorite oil (plus extra, as needed for infusing)

 - optional: a few drops of lavender essential oil

 - Don’t have echinacea flowers or leaves handy?
 You can buy the dried herb at Mountain Rose Herbs.

 It’s difficult to recommend a precise amount of echinacea flowers and leaves, since they vary in size, but the petals from 4 or 5 flowers, plus several leaves, should be a good starting place.

 Dry the flowers and leaves by spreading them out over a clean dishcloth or paper towels for several days.
 You could also use a dehydrator set to around 95°F (35°C).
 Once completely dry, place the petals and leave in a small glass canning jar or similar container.

 I mostly use just the flower petals and leaves, though if a flowerhead is extra small and I’m sure it’s completely dried, will add the whole thing into the jar too.